Cosinusjustafonction/firstgame-/README.md

+# firstgame
+i made this game a while ago but decided to post it now
-# firstgame-
+# dependencies
-a view of the first python game i made
+pygame
+random